-Having survived polio as a youngster, Ade Adepitan has gone on to compete as a wheelchair basketball player on an international level and is an instantly recognisable elite sports personality, having appeared in the high profile “Hip-Hop” idents for BBC1 and presented BBC's daily X-Change programme for five years.
+Having survived polio as a youngster, Ade Adepitan went on to compete as a wheelchair basketball player on an international level and is an instantly recognisable elite sports personality.
+An exceptional public speaker and live host, he delivers motivational speeches to schools, charities and businesses around the world.

 Born in Lagos Nigeria and raised in East London, Ade contracted the virus at just 15 months old and began to lose the use of his legs.
 At three years old his parents migrated with him to the UK where he went on to succeed as an international Paralympic wheelchair basketball player and renowned broadcaster.

 Never one to hold back, Ade Adepitan's work has taken him across the globe; most recently to Kenya as part of the BBC's Our Changing Planet, charting our worlds most threatened ecosystems.
 He also went undercover with C4's Dispatches, reporting foreign affairs for Unreported World and fronting the groundbreaking BBC Two Series, Climate Change: Ade on the Frontline.
 Filmed during the pandemic, Ade meets the people and places around the globe who have been directly affected by climate change.

 Ade is a well-respected co-host on Children in Need's annual live appeal show.
 He has hosted countless sporting events including his BAFTA ward wining coverage of the 2012 Paralympics on C4 co-hosted with Clare Balding.
 An Olympics that changed the course of history for people's attitudes towards disabled people, not just in sport.